 SUMMARY This position requires intermediate level experience and will assist with real property responsibilities for water supply, conveyance, and storage; and infrastructure reliability and protection projects.

 JOB DUTIES 1.
-Assists with negotiating real estate transactions.
+Assists with preparing appraisals and cost studies for acquisitions, conveyances, relocations, and other property transactions.
 2. Assists with researching and analyzing records to identify ownership, property rights, legal descriptions, encumbrances and title issues.
 3. Assists with researching and analyzing public records and title reports to identify ownership, condition of title, property rights; compiles legal descriptions, maps, drawings, exhibits, and encumbrances.
 4. Assists with performing inspections to identify and verify physical property location and salient characteristics.
 5. Assists with researching and analyzing land, infrastructure, services, neighborhoods, locations, trends, and market conditions.
 6. Assists with conducting market analyses and feasibility studies.
-7. Assists with compiling documentation for legal actions pertaining to eminent domain and other related property matters.
-8. May participate on a project team.
-9. Performs other related Real Estate Representative job duties as required.
+7. Assists with negotiating real estate transactions.
+8. Assists with review of payments for real property transactions.
+9. Assists with administering real property agreements to ensure compliance with terms and conditions.
+10. Assists with compiling documentation for legal actions pertaining to eminent domain and other related property matters.
+11. Learns and assists with the administration of professional service agreements.
+12. Assists with preparing and implementing relocation assistance plans.
+13. May participate on a project team.
+14. Performs other related Real Estate Representative job duties as required.

 MINIMUM QUALIFICATIONS Education and Experience: Bachelor’s degree from an accredited college or university in a related field and two years of relevant experience; of which two years must have been at the Real Estate Representative I level (or higher).